sherwyn11/GitHub-Language-Card/README.md

 # GitHub-Language-Card

-Card for the languages you use on GitHub
+Card for the languages you use on GitHub.
+Can be used for your websites.

 ## How to use